thtl1999/GBPsim-py/docs/index.md

     - bar

 - How to generate frame info
-  - Read score file
+  - Read score file.
+Separate Slide connections to each note
     1. Record id to notes
+    2. Sort by beat sequence
+  - Read sorted notes
+    1. Calculate timing(sec) with BPM
-    2. Append note to frames where the note appears on
+    2. Append note(id and lane) to frames where the note appears on
     3. Add count to frame where the note finished

   - Read Frame